thacherT1D/webdevstuff/Q3/README.md

 # Angular and Unfamiliar Environments

 Welcome to Q3!
 Things are about to get interesting with new technologies and unfamiliar environments.
 This quarter will be structured around self-paced curriculum (with milestones/targets to hit).

 Weeks 1 and 2 will lay the foundation for Angular.
 Week 3 will tie Angular concepts in with your existing server-side knowledge and ask you to create and deploy a full stack Angular application with token-based auth.
-In week four, you will be exposed to several unfamiliar environments and will be challenged to find your own resources to get up to speed with them quickly.
+In week 4, you will be exposed to several unfamiliar environments and will be challenged to find your own resources to get up to speed with them quickly.
 Finally, week 5 will bring you to another group project week!

 ## Week 1